microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const accentFillActive: SwatchRecipe;

 // @public
-export const accentFillActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const accentFillActiveBehavior: CSSCustomPropertyBehavior;

 // @public
-export const accentFillFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const accentFillFocusBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "accentFillHover" should be prefixed with an underscore because the declaration is marked as @internal
 //